 Another great resource for information on evaluating information is the Purdue Online Writing Lab (Purdue OWL).
 Under the topics of Research and Citation and Conducting Research, the Purdue OWL webpage has a section covering the topic of Evaluating Sources of Information.
 The Evaluating Sources of Information section has several sub-sections including, an Overview, Evaluating Bibliographic Citations, Evaluation During Reading, and Print v.
 Internet.

-Barry Law School has several links to provide you the information regarding the technical requirements of fulfilling the Upper Level Writing Requirement.
+For information regarding the technical requirements of fulfilling the Upper Level Writing Requirement you should contact the Registrar's Office.

 For questions regarding Upper Level Writing Requirements and obtaining or submitting the necessary forms, contact: